connorv52/sql-problems/README.md

 🧩 A personal repository for SQL practice problems from platforms like LeetCode and HackerRank.

 All solutions are my own unless otherwise noted.
-Problems sourced from LeetCode.
+Problems sourced from LeetCode and HackerRank.

 ## Planned Structure